NextronSystems/thor-util-manual/usage/upgrade-and-updates.rst

 To retrieve the latest SigDev signatures, use the ``thor-util.exe update --sigdev`` flag.

-To reset the signature set to the latest stable version, use ``thor-util.exe update --force``.
+To reset the signature set to the latest stable version, use ``thor-util.exe update``.
 This retrieves the stable set and enforces the download even if the current set is newer.

 Update Server Information